ashki23/sbox/docs/sbox.rst

    command.
 -  ``--qos``: Show user’s quality of services (QOS) and a list of available QOS in the cluster.
-It uses Slurm ``sacctmgr show assoc`` command and return empty output if the cluster does not use Slurm for users’ account management.
+It uses Slurm ``sacctmgr show assoc`` command and returns empty output if the cluster does not use Slurm for users’ account management.
 -  ``--quota``: Return user’s disk quotas.
 It uses ``lfs quota`` command for LFS systems and Unix ``df`` command for NFS systems.
 It